Skip to main content

 Extremely sensitive data sometimes demands on-site destruction only.
 No matter how robust the certification, some information requires witnessing its complete elimination before leaving your premises.

-Make Your Old Electronics Count.
-Donate Your Old Technology.
+Make Your Old Electronics Count

 Transforming unused technology into community impact starts with choosing certified ITAD providers who understand both security requirements and social responsibility.
 Human-I-T combines enterprise-grade data protection with meaningful community outcomes.